anikdey-mit/student-info/README.md

                                         python manage.py runserver

-## It will run in the local server on port 8000.
+In the local server, the application will run on port 8000.